Cool off with this homemade pineapple matcha drink, a refreshing Starbucks copycat recipe you can easily make at home!

 Matcha falls under two different grades, ceremonial and culinary:

-Ceremonial grade is the highest quality and most expensive matcha powder available.
+Ceremonial-grade is the highest quality and the most expensive matcha powder.
 It is used for traditional tea ceremonies.
 It must be served as purely as possible because of its delicate flavor.

-Culinary grade is harvested from slightly older leaves than ceremonial grade matcha.
-Because of its strong flavor, it can be used for cooking, baking, mixing, etc.,
+Culinary-grade matcha is harvested from slightly older leaves than ceremonial-grade matcha.
+Because of its strong flavor, it can be used for cooking, baking, mixing, etc..

 To prepare this refreshing vegan summer drink, we need the following items: